Wei-Fan/iswarm/LISTENTOME.md

 7 What is the useMotionCaptureObjectTracking in the run fast function? -> getGroupCurPos(based on CrazyflieBroadcaster::externalPose state) -> groupcontrol:renew sp_state(nonlinearcontrol:Position+sp=sp_state) -> sendAttSps(sp_states)

 8 Positions can be obtained from getGroupCurPos.
 Obtain the setpoint of each vehicle from a new function instead of aflie_state_traj_cb

+9 What is CallbackQueue for?
+Multi-thread spinning

+10 What is Latency in server.runfast?

+11 add a new for loop before groupcontrol loop in the group's run fast, to calculate formation control.
+Update the PVA setpoint before groupcontrol and delete aflie_state_traj_cb.

+Publish positions before the new loop, referring to getGroupCurPos.